picks out the morphological perimeter of regions of foreground in image.

 treats values above t as foreground.

-- The morphological perimeter is defined to consist of foreground pixels that are directly adjacent to the background.
+- Morphological perimeter is defined to consist of foreground pixels that are directly adjacent to the background.

-- MorphologicalPerimeter works with binary, grayscale, and multichannel images, as well as real arrays of any rank.
+- MorphologicalPerimeter works with arbitrary 2D and 3D images, as well as real arrays of any rank.